gutierrezmannix/gutierrezmannix.github.io/Experience.md

 Teaching Assistant (in Doctoral Program)                2017- ongoing

 2. University of Texas at Dallas (UTD); Dallas, TX School of Economic, Political and Policy Studies
+Instructor         Summer 2021

+2. University of Texas at Dallas (UTD); Dallas, TX School of Economic, Political and Policy Studies
 Instructor         Summer 2020

 3. University of Texas Rio Grande Valley (UTRGV); Brownsville, TX Department of Public Affairs and Security Studies